TMEM156: Primary structure

 The TMEM156 protein is 296 amino acids in length.
 It has a molecular weight of 34.323 kDa and an isoelectric point of 7.98.
-The protein interacts with the membrane three total times as seen in the figure below.
+The protein interacts with the membrane three times as seen in the figure below.

-Secondary Structure
+Secondary structure

 TMEM156 has a secondary structure composed of primarily α-helices.
 Phyre was used to create this structure that can be viewed on the right hand side of this article.
 It is evident that the predicted protein structure is vastly composed of α-helices.
 The N terminus is located at the top of the image and the C terminus is at the bottom.

-Tertiary Structure
+Tertiary structure

 This structure was predicted by analyzing the amino acid sequence using I-TASSER.
-The final result can be see below.
+The final result can be seen below.

-Post-Translational Modifications
+Post-translational modifications

 Glycosylation at Asn 45 and Asn 156 along with N-glycosylation seen in the portion of the protein that is found in the cytoplasm.

-Subcellular Location
+Subcellular location

-The k-NN tool suggests the location of TMEM156 in the Endoplasmic Reticulum of the cell with 44.4% certainty.
+The k-NN tool suggests the location of TMEM156 in the endoplasmic reticulum of the cell with 44.4% certainty.
 The following locations were all predicted with 11.1% certainty: vacuolar, vesicles of secretory system, extracellular, plasma membrane, and mitochondrial.